Actor Training Program

 What other fees are there that are not covered in my tuition?

 Thre is a $100 refundable room and key deposit that is required for each participant prior to the start of the program.

 We encourage you to bring a car if you are able to.
 Public transportation is available in the Berkshires but not readily accessible.
 Transportation to and from performances, class, and work calls will be the apprentice responsibilities.

 What type of performance opportunities are there?

 Apprentices are guaranteed a role in one of the season's productions.
 Some apprentices will have the opportunity to be in the Ellenoff Musical Monday Series and all apprentices will perform in the end of the program showcase.

 What additional responsibilities do Apprentices have?

-In addition to class work and performances, Apprentices assist with Front of House responsibilities for our stages including car parking, working concessions, and giving pre-show curtain speeches.
-Apprentices assist our Marketing and Development Offices, and work changeovers and strikes for all of our stages.
+In addition to class work and performances, Apprentices assist with Front of House responsibilities for our stages including car parking, working concessions, giving pre-show curtain speeches, and working will call for our ticket office.
+Apprentices assist our Marketing and Development Offices with special events and community outreach and work changeovers and strikes for all of our stages.

 Do Apprentices return to BTG?

 Many Apprentices return to work at BTG and distinguish themselves as staff, work with the year-round education program, and onstage after their training season.